boazbk/tcs/lec_00_1_math_background.md

 When we want to distinguish between partial functions and standard (i.e., non-partial) functions, we will call the latter _total_ functions.
 When we say "function" without any qualifier then we mean a _total_ function.

 The notion of partial functions is a strict generalization of functions, and so every function is a partial function, but not every partial function is a function.
-(That is, for every nonempty $S$ and $T$, the set of partial functions from $S$ to $T$ is a proper superset of the set of total functions from $S$ to $T$.)
+(That is, for every non-empty $S$ and $T$, the set of partial functions from $S$ to $T$ is a proper superset of the set of total functions from $S$ to $T$.)
 When we want to emphasize that a function $f$ from $A$ to $B$ might not be total, we will write $f: A \rightarrow_p B$.
 We can think of a partial function $F$ from $S$ to $T$ also as a total function from $S$ to $T \cup \{ \bot \}$ where $\bot$ is a special "failure symbol".
 So, instead of saying that $F$ is undefined at $x$, we can say that $F(x)=\bot$.

 __Basic facts about functions:__